Price per delegate: €1,250

 - Upgrading the network system.

-This part of the course extends knowledge in networks with further knowledge in VLANs, multicasting and
+This part of the course extends knowledge in virtual networks.

 - Describing access and truck port modes.